The Lewes Centre, founded in 1982, has an active membership living in Lewes, Kingston, Ringmer and surrounding areas.

 Many of our members are room guides at some of these properties, and we also support national appeals.

-Here is our programme of forthcoming events – we hope it will encourage you to join us.
+Our programme of forthcoming events for Autumn 2018 and Winter 2019 is as below.
+We hope it will encourage you to join us.